oskariorg/oskari-docs/md/documentation/development/guidelines.md

 ## Frontend

+### Requirements for new bundles to the core
+* API documentation (event, requests, service, config, state)
+* implementation for the bundle API
+* usage instructions documentation of any external dependencies (server routes for example) for the implementation of the bundle
+* implementation needs a responsible party.
+If there's a bug or something is broken the responsible party is the first contact point.
+If there's no action taken and no-one else wants to take responsibility the bundle implementation will be migrated to community-repository.

 * Avoid global variables
 * Avoid id and name attributes on DOM elements.
 It's very easy to use conflicting names/ids for elements between different functionalities and in the case of conflict the behavior in browser is propably not what you expect.
 If you have an input with name="name" in two elements the browser will remove the attribute from the other.
 This will result in errors even if you use very specific selector to read/assign the value for that field.
 Use data-attributes or classes instead to avoid this.